nhVietS/olddotfiles/README.md

 ### The Simple Way for Ubuntu 20.04
 # Technique

-I spend hours to try create a new bare repository to contains my dotfiles and make it easy to swtich to others unix machine:
+I spend hours to try create a new bare repository to contains my dotfiles and make it easy to switch to others linux machine:
 - [The flow to create repository avoid "please tell me who you are" - StackOverFlow](https://stackoverflow.com/questions/11656761/git-please-tell-me-who-you-are-error)
 - [What do you use to manage dotfiles? - HackerNews](https://news.ycombinator.com/item?id=11070797)
 - [What is git --bare repository?](http://gitready.com/advanced/2009/02/01/push-to-only-bare-repositories.html)